liukelinlin/blog/_posts/2020-01-27-the-difference-among-database-schema-metadata-catalog.markdown

 layout: post
 title:  "The difference among database Schema、Metadata and Catalog"
 date:   2020-01-27 12:21:17 -0500
-categories: [Data, Database]
+categories: Database
 ---
 There are various explains about `database Schema`、`Metadata` and `Catalog`.
 Let's take MySQL as an example to summarize their difference.

-- Schema is a kind of layout of a database and interchangeable with the database.
+`Schema` is a kind of layout of a database and interchangeable with the database.
 It refers to a container which consists of tables、views、constraints、triggers、procedures etc.
 In MySQL, your database can be created by the following approaches:

 ```